 Recommended specs would be :

 A decent CPU, the docker image uses only one core (no parallelism in docxtemplater), so you don't "need" a 16 CPU server.
 (But you can have one instance of the docker image for each CPU if you expect very high load).
-Docxtemplater is CPU bound, meaning that it is there that speed improvements can be made mostly.
+Docxtemplater is CPU bound, meaning that to improve the speed of your docker instance, the most useful thing to do is to upgrade your CPU

 2GB of Ram or more for each instance of the docker image